macrobotics-lab/AuRo_evolving_sobot_data/README.md

 - `TB` refers to the *surface* table

 ## Pressure logs info
 - `pressure_logs` folder stores all the pressure profiles recorded from sim-to-real transfer experiments.
-Logs involve pressure recorded from built-in sensors of the pressure regulator (Enfieldtech TR Electronic Pressure Regulator), a upstream honeywell sensor(Honeywell SSCMANV030PA2A3), and commanded pressure input.
+Logs involve pressure recorded from built-in sensors of the pressure regulator (Enfield TR-010-gs), a upstream honeywell sensor(Honeywell SSCMANV030PA2A3), and commanded pressure input.

 - The logs decoder are included in the folder for analysis.